Quantum Simulation of Non-Unitary Dynamics via Amplitude-Phase Separation: Amplitude-Phase Separation

-Therefore, we transform the simulation of a non-unitary operator into the simulation of a unitary operator $\mathcal{T}e^{-i\int_0^tA_2(s)\d s}$ and a dissipative operator $\mathcal{T}e^{\int_0^tA_p(s)\d s}$. \end{proof} \end{theorem} There already exist numerous results for unitary operators, and for time-independent unitary operators $A(t) = A$, optimal approximations can be achieved, and we can focus on approximating the dissipative operator.
+Therefore, we decompose the simulation of a non-unitary operator into the separate simulations of a unitary operator $\mathcal{T}e^{-i\int_0^tA_2(s)\d s}$ and a Hermitian operator $\mathcal{T}e^{-\int_0^tA_p(s)\d s}$. \end{proof} \end{theoremmain} Numerous optimal results already exist for simulating unitary operators, particularly in the time-independent case $A(t) = A$.
+Thus, we can focus mainly on approximating the Hermitian operator.